khenderick/zfs-snap-manager/README.md

 * replicate_endpoint: Can be left empty if replicating on localhost (e.g. copying snapshots to other pool).
 Should be omitted if no replication is required.
 * replicate_target: The target to which the snapshots should be send.
 Should be omitted if no replication is required.
 * schema: In case the snapshots should be cleaned, this is the schema the manager will use to clean.
+* preexec: A command that will be executed, before a snapshot is taken (but only if there's somthing to do).
+Should be omitted if nothing should be executed
+* postexec: A command that will be executed, after a snapshot and/or replication is executed, but before the cleanup.
+Should be omitted if nothing should be executed

 Naming convention
 -----------------